projecthorus/horusdemodlib/horusbinaryv3/README.md

             "values": ("horusInt", [1,2,3])
         },
         {
-            "name": "name-only" # just send names if the sequency remains in order }
+            "name": "name-only" # just send names if the sequence remains in order }
 ]
 ```